What Is AI Existential Anxiety?

 I can't stop reading about AI risk.
 Is that normal?

-Compulsive information-seeking about AI risks is a form of doom-scrolling driven by your brain's attempt to "solve" the threat by gathering more data.
+Compulsive information-seeking about AI risks is a form of doom-scrolling driven by your brain's attempt to 'solve' the threat by gathering more data.
 But existential threats can't be solved by reading one more article.
-Each article makes you feel briefly informed, then the uncertainty rushes back, driving you to read another.
-It's a cycle, not a solution.
+Each article makes you feel briefly informed, then the uncertainty rushes back.
 Setting strict time limits on AI news consumption is essential.

 Should I avoid AI entirely to feel better?

-Complete avoidance usually backfires — it makes AI feel even more threatening and mysterious.
-A better approach is intentional, boundaried engagement.
+For many people, complete avoidance can backfire — it makes AI feel even more threatening and mysterious.
+A better approach is a healthy AI relationship built on intentional, boundaried engagement.
 Use AI tools where they're helpful, set limits on AI news consumption, and maintain large parts of your life that are completely AI-free.
-The goal is a balanced relationship, not total avoidance.

 What if the doomers are right and AI really will end civilization?

 Even if the worst-case scenario were guaranteed (it isn't), spending your remaining time in chronic dread wouldn't help you, your loved ones, or the situation.
-The Stoic philosophers had a useful framework: focus on what you can control (how you live, how you love, what you stand for) and accept what you can't.
-If the future is uncertain, the best response isn't paralysis — it's living fully right now while working toward the outcome you want.
+Focus on what you can control — how you live, how you love, what you stand for — and accept what you can't.
+The best response isn't paralysis — it's living fully right now while working toward the outcome you want.

 When should I see a therapist about this?

-If AI existential anxiety is disrupting your sleep more than twice a week, if you've withdrawn from activities you used to enjoy, if you find it hard to be present with people you love, or if you've started feeling hopeless about the future — these are clear signals.
-You don't need to reach a crisis point to seek help.
-A therapist experienced in existential anxiety, CBT, or ACT (Acceptance and Commitment Therapy) can make a significant difference.
-Check our resources page for guidance.
+If AI existential anxiety is disrupting your sleep more than twice a week, if you've withdrawn from activities you used to enjoy, if it's causing conflict in your relationships, or if you've started feeling hopeless about the future — these are clear signals.
+A therapist experienced in existential anxiety, CBT, or ACT can make a significant difference.

 Key Takeaways

-- Your brain treats uncertain catastrophic risks as definite threats.
-That's a survival instinct, not an accurate forecast
+• AI existential anxiety is real but manageable — it uniquely triggers existential fear because it challenges human identity, not just human tasks.
+Your brain treats uncertain catastrophic risks as definite threats, but that's a survival instinct, not an accurate forecast.

-- Action is the antidote to helplessness.
-Channel concern into civic engagement and values-aligned living
+• Action is the antidote to helplessness — practical strategies like worry windows, grounding, information diets, and present-focused living meaningfully reduce the dread.
+Channel concern into civic engagement and values-aligned living.